Gardening: The Secret to a Happier, Healthier Senior Life!

 4. Social Connections

-Gardening offers many opportunities for social interaction between individuals involved in its practice – allowing seniors who may be particularly isolated due to various socioeconomic factors (such as living by themselves) to bridge generational gaps and develop friendships with people from different age groups too!
+Gardening offers many opportunities for social interaction between individuals involved in its practice.
+It allows seniors who may be particularly isolated due to various socioeconomic factors (such as living alone) to bridge generational gaps and develop friendships with people from different age groups, too!

 • This type of engagement helps keep the mind engaged and can even stave off signs of memory decline.

-• Alternatively, you might attend community garden screenings offered near your area either at retirement homes or city parks where you can interact with fellow gardeners who share similar interests like yours!
+• Alternatively, you might attend community garden screenings near your area, either at retirement homes or city parks.
+You can interact with fellow gardeners who share your interests at these screenings!

 5. Cognitive Stimulation